hugopendlebury/gribtoarrow/readme.md

 - pip install pyarrow (or use venv but remember to activate it when testing)
 - pip install polars (if you want to run the samples / tests).
 At the lowest level you can intereact with the result using pyArrow or any tools which can interact with the Apache Arrow ecosystem e.g. Pandas / Polars etc..

+### Clone This project

+Clone this project using git

+Then cd into the folder and clone pybind11 at the root level of the folder

 ### Clone pybind11

 The module is created using pybind11.
 Rather than adding this as source to this repository you should instead clone the latest version into this repo.
-This can be done with a command similar to the one below, note it might not be exactly this command git might suggest to use a sub-project.
+This can be done with a command similar to the one below, note it might not be exactly this command git might suggest to use a sub-project, follow the git recommendation.

 In the project folder, clone pybind11